pabloinsente/sf_for_beh_ss/README.md

 git remote -v
 ```

-The output should look like
+The output should look like:

 ```console
 origin https://github.com/pabloinsente/sf_for_beh_ss.git (fetch)